MedMaxLab/BIDSAlign/README.md

 6. Rereference
 7. ICA
 8. ASR
-Please note that EEG data are assumed to be saved in $\muV$.
+Please note that EEG data are assumed to be saved in $\mu V$.

 # Compatibility